-Abkhazia is a remarkable juxtaposition of sorrow and beauty.
+Abkhazia is a remarkable juxtaposition of sorrow and beauty, where abandoned places mix with natural beauty.
 It has almost been forgotten by the outside world, and even just getting to Abkhazia can be a serious challenge.
 It’s a land that offers striking landscapes checkered by abandoned buildings everywhere — haunting reminders of the war that tore Abkhazia apart from 1992-93.
 Here’s a look at today’s Abkhazia in pictures:

 Once a summer holiday destination for Soviet Union officials, including Stalin himself, Abkhazia was plunged into violence shortly following the breakup of the USSR.